westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Note that a nominal fee may be charged for processing the request.

 For county jail inmate records, requestors may reach out to the Jail Administrator or the County Sheriff in any of the state’s county or city jails.
-For instance, requestors may obtain inmate records of persons detained at the Greenbrier County Jail by contacting the County Sheriff office at:
+For instance, requestors may obtain inmate records of persons detained at the Greenbrier County Jail by contacting the County Sheriff's office at:

 206 N Court St, Lewisburg,